 If you have chosen a landing page template while building your website, you have the possibility to customize it to best fit your purposes.

-You can customize each element on the landing page individually, by simply clicking on them and using the available options for each of them.
+You can customize each element on the landing page individually, by simply clicking on it and using the available options from the left sidebar.

-However, besides these options, you also have the specific options that are available for the landing page itself, as a whole.
+However, besides these options, you also have the specific options that are available for the landing page itself.

-The various options you can customize your landing page with can be found in the “Settings” menu.
-Thus, in order to access them, first, you have to open the “Settings” menu, by clicking on the gear icon in the right sidebar:
+In order to access them, first, you have to head over to the “Settings” section, by clicking on the gear icon in the right sidebar: